Saturday, March 7, 2020

 2. The only perfect way to organize society is Anglo-Saxon financial markets-centered capitalism; all other models are "deviations" from this perfect model.

-3. Russians are vermin fouling everything they touch and ought to be enslaved or exterminated, the Jews of our age.
+3. Russians are the vermin fouling everything they touch and ought to be enslaved or exterminated, the Jews of our age.
 (This, strangely central--given a comparatively small role Russian Federation plays in the current scheme of things---symbol of faith comes from the fact that, probably, many of the neocons performed as Nazi generals in middle school and tried to re-imagine World War II with them winning.
-Later, in their college age they were attracted to Trotskyism--Russia must burn to stoke the flames of the world revolution.)
+Later, in their college age they were attracted to Trotskyism--Russia must burn to stoke the flames of the world revolution.).
+Another explanation could be that they are heirs to Haushofer and Mackinder, et al. mystical garbage of the Heartland, Hyperborea and their militaristic occultism.

 4. Extremely anthropomorphic view of international relations.